-It is anticipated that ROC Debt Strategies KF14 LLC, a Delaware limited liability company ("ROCDS") and an affiliate of Bridge Investments, or an affiliate of ROCDS, will be designated to serve as the initial directing certificateholder (the "Initial Directing Certificateholder").
+It is anticipated that AP Freddie K720 LLC, a Delaware limited liability company and an affiliate of ARES Management LLC, will be designated to serve as the initial directing certificateholder (the "Initial Directing Certificateholder").
 As of the Closing Date, no Affiliated Borrower Loan Event is expected to exist with respect to the Initial Directing Certificateholder.

 The Pooling and Servicing Agreement provides that in certain circumstances the directing certificateholder may, at its own expense, request that a Directing Certificateholder Servicing Consultant prepare and deliver recommendations relating to certain requests for consent to assumptions, modifications, waivers or amendments.
-See "The Pooling and Servicing Agreement-Enforcement of "Due-on-Sale" and "Dueon-Encumbrance" Clauses" and "-Modifications.
-Waivers.
-Amendments and Consents" in this information circular.
-The directing certificateholder will be entitled to certain borrower-paid fees in connection with such assumptions, modifications, waivers. amendments or consents.
-See "Risk Factors-Risks Related to the Underlying Mortgage Loans-The Master Servicer, the Special Servicer and any Sub-Servicers May Experience Conflicts of Interest" and "Description of the Certificates-Fees and Expenses" in this information circular.
+See "The Pooling and Servicing Agreement-Enforcement of "Due-on-Sale" and "Due-on-Encumbrance" Clauses" and "-Modifications, Waivers,